 However the spell to transfigure a cobblestone into a potato is unlikely to be the same spell as the one to transfigure it into an onion.
 The same may be said for every separate ingredient in a recipe.
 Or for conjuring a finished dish.
 In most cases, it is probably just plain simpler to purchase what you need if you possibly can.
 Even if, theoretically, everything a wizard needs in order to live comfortably can be produced by magic.

 The Weasleys, for their part, seem to eat very well.
 And their house is kept clean and tidy.
-However, Molly does not seem not have also had the time and energy to master a host of sewing and tailoring spells in addition to all the ones she needs to keep her house clean and her family fed.
+However, Molly does not seem to have also had the time and energy to master a host of sewing and tailoring spells in addition to all the ones she needs to keep her house clean and her family fed.
 Apart from her hand knits (which may or may not be produced with magical assistance) the Weasley family’s clothing seems to all be purchased.
 Madam Malkin, on the other hand clearly did master those spells and makes an apparently good living from them.
 But we don’t know whether Madam Malkin takes the trouble to cook.

 • • • •